 Princess cut diamonds are the second most popular diamond shape behind and the most popular fancy diamond shape.
 Another name for this unique diamond is a Square Modified Brilliant because so many people see it as a square modification of the round brilliant cut.

 The Princess was developed in the 1960s and is loved worldwide for its radiant sparkle and square shape with pointed edges.
 Because of these edges, the Princess cut diamond is more prone to chipping and breaking, so pick a setting and shank that can protect its delicate corners.
+Be sure to browse our selection of beautiful princess cut engagement rings.

 Emerald Cut Diamond